apache/maven-site/content/markdown/maven-logging.md

 ## Changing the SLF4J implementation

-If you want to use a different logging implementation, remove the `slf4j-simple.jar` (or `maven-slf4j-provider.jar` since Maven 3.5.0) from the `lib` directory and replace it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].
+To use a different logging implementation, remove the `slf4j-simple.jar` (or `maven-slf4j-provider.jar` since Maven 3.5.0) from the `lib` directory and replace it with one of the alternative implementations, like [Log4j2][3] or [Logback][4].

 See SLF4J documentation for more details on [swapping "SLF4J bindings"][7].